Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: Introduction

-Let us suppose hereafter that the group $G$ is {\em semisimple and simply connected} (over $\bc$) unless otherwise stated.
 One can again give an equivalent description of $(\pi, G)$--bundles on $\bh$ as certain intrinsically defined objects on $X$.
 However, the picture is more subtle than the case when $G$ is the full-linear group ; for instance, {\em it is not possible, in general, to associate in a natural manner a principal $G$--bundle on $X$ to a $(\pi,G)$--bundle on $\bh$}.
-We call these new objects on $X$, which give an equivalent description of $(\pi,G)$--bundles on $\bh$, as parahoric bundles or {\em parahoric torsors}.
-These parahoric torsors are describable as pairs $({\mathcal E}, \theta)$, where $\mathcal E$ is a torsor (i.e principal homogeneous space) on $X$ under a parahoric Bruhat-Tits group scheme $\mathcal G$, together with {\em weights} $\theta$, which are elements of the set of {\em rational} one-parameter subgroups of $G$ (see Definition \ref{btgrpschemes} and Definition \ref{parahorictorsor}).
-We define notions of semistability and stability of such parahoric torsors and construct moduli spaces of these objects; they are projective varieties and their points are equivalence classes of semistable parahoric $\mathcal G$--torsors.
+The new objects on $X$, which give an equivalent description of $(\pi,G)$--bundles on $\bh$, will be called parahoric bundles or {\em parahoric torsors}.
+These parahoric torsors are defined as pairs $(\mathscr E, \boldsymbol\theta)$, where $\mathscr E$ is a torsor (i.e. principal homogeneous space) on $X$ under a parahoric Bruhat-Tits group scheme $\mathcal G$, together with a prescription of {\em weights} $\boldsymbol\theta$, which are elements of the set of {\em rational} one-parameter subgroups of $G$ (see the discussion below and Definition \ref{quasiparahoric}).
+We define notions of semistability and stability of such parahoric torsors and construct moduli spaces of these objects.

-The parahoric torsors that we consider here have been defined earlier by Pappas and Rapoport, without however the notion of weights, where they made some conjectures on the moduli stack of such torsors (see \cite{pr1} and \cite{pr2}).
+The torsors under parahoric group schemes that we consider here have been studied earlier by Pappas and Rapoport, without however the notion of weights (see \cite{pr1} and \cite{pr2}); in \cite{pr2} they made some precise conjectures on the moduli stack of such torsors.
 Heinloth has since settled many of their conjectures (see \cite{heinloth}; we note that Heinloth works over arbitrary ground fields not just $\bc$).
-We were led independently to the description of these parahoric torsors in trying to interpret $(\pi,G)$--bundles on $\bh$ as objects on $X$ (inspired by A. Weil's work \cite{weil}, as was the case in \cite{ms} and \cite{pibundles}).
-In this context, one can say that the central observation in our paper is contained in Section 2, which links explicitly the ideas from the paper of Weil and Bruhat-Tits theory.
+We were led to the study of parahoric torsors in trying to interpret $(\pi,G)$--bundles on $\bh$ as objects on $X$ (inspired by A. Weil's work \cite{weil}, as was the case in \cite{ms} and \cite{pibundles}).
+In Section 2 we link explicitly the ideas from the paper of Weil and Bruhat-Tits theory.
+This relationship plays a key role in the rest of the paper.
 We need to define a few technical terms before we can state the main results of our paper.